Trade and Service Marks

 Correction of registration: not provided for.

 Delivery of document: approximately two to three months after filing.
+The registration certificate is issued in paper format.

 Beginning of protection: from date of filing.